baden03/print-o-matic/readme.txt

 * The plug-in was forked and completely rewritten from Print Button Shortcode by MyWebsiteAdvisor.

 == Upgrade Notice ==
-* improved method of passing default and print-trigger specific data to js script using wp_add_inline_script
+* reverted back to wp_localize_script to pass print data to js script
-* added line numbers back to CodeMirror, with admin css